Spencer-Sch/Calculator_2.0/README.md

 - Succeeded in transferring logic from 'equalsHelper' while using TDD.

 - Began transferring logic from 'equals' while using TDD.
 So far all has been successful.
 To be continued...

+Day 10

+Update #1

+- Succeeded in completing the transfer of logic from 'equals' while using TDD.
+All tests are passing successfully.

+- removed previousOperator field from global state object because it is not used.